 The Health & Physical Education program offers students extensive preparation in education courses leading to K-12 certification in the state of Oklahoma, as well as providing students with inclusive preparation in the liberal arts.
 Students in the Health & Physical Education program gain the knowledge and skills necessary to be an educator who can make a positive difference in the lives of children.
 The curriculum emphasizes hands-on learning and application through coursework and numerous field experiences.
 Students have the opportunity to work one-on-one with professors and mentors to hone their skills as a Physical Educator.
 The Health & Physical Education degree at Bacone is respected both locally and state-wide because of the intensive training students receive at Bacone.
 Students who complete the Health and Physical Education program will receive a Bachelor of Arts degree and be eligible for state licensure.

-Division of Teacher Education General Information
+Teacher Education General Information

-All students in the Division of Teacher Education majoring in a degree program that leads to teacher certification are called Teacher Candidates.
+All students in majoring in a degree program that leads to teacher certification are called Teacher Candidates.
 Teacher Candidates in the School of Education complete the process of Admission to Teacher Education after 45 hours of college credit, a minimum of CGPA of 2.5, a minimum grade of "C" in English Composition I, English Composition II, and Speech, and a passing score on the Oklahoma General Education Test (OGET).
 Admission to Teacher Education is required for many of the required Professional and Specialization Courses.

 All Teacher Candidates are required to maintain a 2.5 CGPA after Admission to Teacher Education, maintain a 2.5 GPA in Professional and Specialization courses with a minimum grade of "C", and develop a Professional Portfolio that demonstrates teaching competency and meets program standards.
 Teacher Candidates must also meet all requirements at each candidate checkpoint beyond admission to teacher education.